SamBaldwin4566/library/README.md

 # Library
 For this project I have created a library page that allows you to store a library of books you have read along with any reviews you wish to input.
-Once a book has been inputted you can select the book and either edit or delete the entry.
+Once a book has been inputted it adds a book icon to your very own bookshelf and can be updated or removed at any time.

 1. [Installation](#install)
 2. [Usage](#usage)